maylad31/vector_sqlite/README.md

 ## Overview

 This repository provides a solution for setting up a local Retrieval-Augmented Generation (RAG) system using FAISS for high-performance vector search and SQLite for managing text metadata.
 This setup is particularly suited for projects with a few thousand documents but can be scaled as needed.
-You may choose a different index or database.
+You may choose a different index/database i.e modify the code as per your needs.
+This is mainly to show how to synchronize data between FAISS and SQLite.
 This repo currently does not include steps like preprocessing/connecting to a LLM.

 ### 1. FAISS for Vector Search